PowerDNS/pdns/docs/backends/lua2.rst

  - table ctx - Query context table, contains ``source_address`` and ``real_source_address``.

 OUTPUT:
- Expects a array which has tables with following keys:
+ Expects an array which has tables with following keys:

  - DNSName name - resource record name (can also be string)
  - string type - type of resource record (can also be QType or valid integer)